kaustubh-vats/UnMute/README.md

 - **Visual Mute Indicator:** A clear and bold visual cue ensures you never forget your mute status.
 - **Timer Functionality:** Keep track of your speaking time with the built-in timer.
 - **Seamless Integration:** Works seamlessly with popular video conferencing platforms, including Google Meet and Zoom.
+- **Unmute with Space Bar:**You can now unmute yourself using the space bar!
+Simply press and hold the space bar to unmute your microphone.
+Release the space bar to mute yourself again.
+This feature offers a convenient way to control your audio status without needing to navigate through meeting controls.
+- **Auto Time Record:**The auto time record feature automatically starts a timer when you begin speaking during a meeting.
+This allows you to keep track of the time you spend speaking, which can be useful for managing meeting discussions and ensuring equal participation among participants.
+- **Dark Theme:**We've added a dark theme option for users who prefer a darker interface.
+The dark theme not only provides a sleek and modern look but also reduces eye strain, especially during meetings in low-light environments.

 ## Installation